felipejsborges/pokemon-challenge/README.md

 This application was developed in order to learn and practice GraphQL and Mongoose.
 To do that, I based on a Pokemon Challenge.
 What I had to do is:
 - Download a CSV File with all pokemons and their attributes: [Download CSV FIle](https://www.kaggle.com/rounakbanik/pokemon).
 - Create a script to populate database with this data.
-- Create a GraphQL query that allow tho show 10 random pokemons.
-And it need to be possible to filter pokemons by attributes.
+- Create a GraphQL query that allow to show 10 random pokemons.
+And it needs to be possible to filter pokemons by attributes.
 - Save the randomly generated pokemons in a collection.
-- Avatar picture upload for pokemons
+- Avatar picture upload for pokemons.
-- Register trainers that could have 7 pokemons maximum
+- Register trainers that could have 7 pokemons maximum.

 <hr>